 Figure 6.6 below presents the mean share of harvest sold, by district.
-Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops).
-Muhanga district is represented by only 12.7% which is much less than that of the national level with 20.9%.
-Nyabihu district has the highest share of sold harvest (28%) and lowest is Nyarugenge district in all districts (10.8%).
+Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 20.1% in Rusizi district.

+This indicator is 20.9% at national level and about 20% in all other provinces outside Kigali City.
+It is the highest in Nyabihu district (28%) and lowest in Nyarugenge district (11%).

-The mean share of harvest sold for fruit and vegetables (16.3%) is higher than for staple crops (10.3%) in Muhanga district; this diverges from the pattern at national level.
+The mean share of harvest sold for fruit and vegetables is slightly higher (15.3%) than for staple crops (15%) in Rusizi district.